ember-cli/rfcs/active/0000-dynamic-import-syntaxt.md

 # Examples

+## Different import based on data from the server.

-After merging this RFC, one can write the following code.
-The example highlights that which module to import is dependent on some data that is coming from the server.
+This example highlights that which module to import is dependent on some data that is coming from the server.

 ```js
 import Ember from 'ember';